Cambrai2/javascript-code-test/README.md

 The endpoint `fetchByQuery` takes 3 parameters: `queryPath`, `inputParam` and `limit`:

-- queryPath: provides the initial url path eg: `by-author` or `by-year`.
+- `queryPath`: provides the initial url path eg: `by-author` or `by-year`.
 This is designated by the type `QueryPath`.
+- `inputParam`: provides the search value being used in the fetch call eg: `Stephen King` if the queryPath was `by-author`.
+- `limit`: provides an upper limit on the number of entries you wish to return.

 # Javascript Code Test